Irish culture is not something you simply observe – it is something you feel, join in and carry with you.

 Traditional Irish music is one of the most recognizable and beloved folk traditions in the world.
 Its roots stretch back centuries, shaped by rural life, migration, political upheaval and celebration.
 Yet despite its long history, it feels alive and immediate.

-The best way to experience traditional music is at a session — an informal gathering of musicians, usually in a pub.
 In cities like Galway, regarded as Session City, music spills into the streets most evenings, particularly in the Latin Quarter.
 In Taaffe’s Bar, Tig Chóilí and the Crane bar, you will find sessions available throughout the week.
 Fiddles, flutes, uilleann pipes, bodhráns, concertinas and guitars weave together in spirited reels and jigs.
 There is rarely a formal stage.
 Musicians sit in a circle, playing for the sheer love of it, and visitors are welcomed as listeners.

 A session is not a performance in the modern sense.
 The tempo rises and falls naturally.
 Occasionally a singer begins an unaccompanied ballad and the room falls silent in respect.